BrightcoveOS/ios-player-samples/README.md

 =====================================
 Learn more about the [Brightcove Native Player SDKs](http://docs.brightcove.com/en/video-cloud/mobile-sdks/index.html).

 These are a collection of sample applications for the Brightcove Player SDK for iOS, organized by subject area.
-An installation of [Cocoapods][cocoapods] is required to download sample dependencies.
+An installation of [CocoaPods][cocoapods] is required to download sample dependencies.

 ### Prerequisites

-1. Cocoapods 0.34.4+
+1. CocoaPods 0.39+
-1. Xcode 6.0+
+1. Xcode 6.4+

 ### Instructions